-- A comprehensive and detailed list of scope of services that may be performed by specific types and training levels of medical trainees are outlined by the educational institution and the LHC program.
-This list reflects the regulatory requirements of the respective professional College By-laws, Standards of Practice, Guidelines and Legislation governing their discipline, and should be clearly articulated to all members of the program and to the trainee. - At the preceptor's discretion, based on clinical and professional judgement, s/he may limit the trainee's scope of services as necessary. - All trainees must comply with LH's policies that help protect patient information in particular the Personal Health Information Protection Act policy and the Appropriate Use of Technology and Information System policy. - The following table outlines the general scope of services that may be performed by the varying types and academic training levels of medical trainees, notwithstanding the above three points:
+A comprehensive and detailed list of scope of services that may be performed by specific types and training levels of medical trainees are outlined by the educational institution and the LH program.
+This list reflects the regulatory requirements of the respective professional College By-laws, Standards of Practice, Guidelines and Legislation governing their discipline, and should be clearly articulated to all members of the program and to the trainee.

+- At the preceptor's discretion, based on clinical and professional judgement, s/he may limit the trainee's scope of services as necessary. - All trainees must comply with LH's policies that help protect patient information in particular the Personal Health Information Protection Act policy and the Appropriate Use of Technology and Information System policy. - The following table outlines the general scope of services that may be performed by the varying types and academic training levels of medical trainees, notwithstanding the above three points:
-Patient Related Services Trainee Eligibility

-I. Access to Patient Charts • All

-II.
-Patient Access

-a.
-Observation of active staff member interaction with patients. • All

-b.
-Performance of history and physical exam, with or without preceptor present; results to be reviewed with preceptor. • All

-C. Orders for investigation and treatment to be validated by the preceptor or supervising physician.
-Postgraduate Resident d.
+Patient Related Services Trainee Eligibility I. Access to Patient Charts • All II.
+Patient Access a.
+Observation of active staff member interaction with patients. b.
+Performance of history and physical exam, with or without preceptor present; results to be reviewed with preceptor. c.
+Orders for investigation and treatment to be validated by the preceptor or supervising physician. d.
 Orders for investigation and treatment to be countersigned by postgraduate resident, preceptor, or supervising physician prior to execution of orders.
-Postgraduate ResidentUndergraduate Medical Student III.
+All Postgraduate Resident Postgraduate Resident Undergraduate Medical Student III.
 Therapeutic Procedures a.
-Observing - all areas. • All b.
-Assisting at diagnostic therapeutic procedures in all areas. • All C. Performance of diagnostic / therapeutic procedures, with supervision of preceptor, consistent with preceptor's privileges. • All d.
+Observing - all areas. b.
+Assisting at diagnostic therapeutic procedures in all areas. c.
+Performance of diagnostic / therapeutic procedures, with supervision of preceptor, consistent with preceptor's privileges. d.
 Performance of diagnostic / therapeutic procedures with unsupervised performance, compatible with preceptor's privileges, pre-approved by preceptor.
-Postgraduate Resident IV.
+All All Postgraduate Resident IV.
 Meeting Attendance a.
-Educational rounds. • All b.
-Office and hospital committees. • All C. Opportunity for exposure to LHC administration process including Medical Advisory Committee. • All
+Educational rounds. b.
+Office and hospital committees. c.
+Opportunity for exposure to LHC administration process including Medical Advisory Committee.
+AllAllAll